-The following sets forth our selected consolidated financial information and operating data as of and for each of the years ended December 31, 2020 and 2019, and the three-month periods ended March 31, 2021 and 2020.
+The following sets forth our selected consolidated financial information and operating data as of and for each of the years ended December 31, 2020 and 2019.

-You should read the following selected consolidated financial information and operating data in conjunction with, and it is qualified in its entirety by reference to our audited consolidated financial statements and the related notes thereto for the years ended December 31, 2020 and 2019, our unaudited condensed consolidated financial statements and the related notes thereto for the three months ended March 31, 2021 and 2020, and the sections entitled "Capitalization" and "Management's discussion and analysis of financial condition and results of operations," which are included elsewhere in this prospectus.
+You should read the following selected consolidated financial information and operating data in conjunction with, and it is qualified in its entirety by reference to our audited consolidated financial statements and the related notes thereto for the years ended December 31, 2020 and 2019, and the sections entitled "Capitalization" and "Management's discussion and analysis of financial condition and results of operations," which are included elsewhere in this prospectus.